ipraveen/common-data/words.md

+# plunder
+> To steal things from (a place, such as a city or town) especially by force.
+- India was plundered by the Britishers.
+- The village was plundered by the invading army.

+# cynical
+> Believing that people are generally selfish and dishonest
+- Cynical people say there is no such thing as true love.
+- Many young people today are cynical about politics.
+- Some people regard the governor's visit to the hospital as a cynical attempt to win votes.
+- She's become more cynical in her old age.

+# retribution
+> punishment for doing something wrong
+- Many saw her death as divine retribution (= punishment by God) for her crimes.
+- People are seeking retribution for the latest terrorist outrage

+# pry
+> to try to find out about other people's private lives
+- I was curious, but I didn't want to pry.

 # carpe diem
 > used to urge someone to make the most of the present time and give little thought to the future.
 - The multimillionaire said that he owed his success in life to his belief in carpe diem.